directdemocracy-vote/doc/endorsement.md

 It should not be set when endorsing a truster or a station.
 Trusters publish endorsements based on their expertise and deep analysis of many publications, including endorsements.
 Referendums and stations should not publish any endorsement.
+Citizens and trusters can endorse any other partipant.

+As a citizen, you should mainly endorse other citizens by reviewing and signing electronically their card.
+The review process is a questionnaire in which you will assess the accuracy of the information provided on the card.
+If you answer yes to every question, you should endorse the card.
+Question includes: "Do you know well the person?" or "Did you meet physically the person recently?".
+Like cards, endorsements are published on the Internet so that everyone can see them.

 ## Format